asfadmin/Discovery-MkDocs/markdown-docs/vertex/baseline.en.md

 - You may click **Baseline Criteria...** above the chart for additional options.
 	- You can adjust the sliders to change the perpendicular and temporal values that you wish to be included in your results.
+	- **Seasonal Search** allows constraining the results to certain annual periods within an overall range of dates.
+Click the Seasonal Search toggle and additional options will appear, allowing you to adjust the sliders to specify a seasonal range (*Season Start Day/Season End Day*).
 	- You can enter a start and end date.
 	- Changing any criteria will automatically update the list of scenes and the chart.